mszostok/version/docs/customization/index.md

 So YAMLs (and JSONs), then?
 Oh yes!

-You can configure the `pretty` output style in different ways:
+You can configure the `pretty` output style in a few ways:

 - Enable loading your custom style from an environment variable via `printer.WithPrettyStyleFromEnv("ENV_NAME_FOR_FILE_PATH")`
 - Load a style file directly using the Go function: `printer.WithPrettyStyleFile`